draftdev/jobs/devrel.md

 - (Requirement) Previous technical writing or editing experience
 - Knack for giving helpful feedback to other engineers
 - Interest in researching and learning new software engineering topics
-- Experience working in a fully-distributed team
+- Experience working in a fully distributed team
 - (Nice-to-Have) Leadership interest or experience
 - (Nice-to-Have) Data engineering, data science, or machine learning experience